 Summary

 We develop a method for automatic rock classification (ARC) from core data to well-log scale using machine learning.
 Our ARC method estimates rock classes along a well to accelerate the petrophysical interpretation of well logs using core data for rapid formation evaluation and reservoir characterization.
 The ARC method integrates the estimated rock classes from four different unsupervised machine learning methods and compares against three different conventional physics-based methods.
 The benefit of this approach is its ability to rapidly estimate rock classes at the well-log scale from core data without the need for manual interpretation.
 We implement the new method with measurements from approximately 2400 wells in the Gulf of Mexico.
-Results indicate very good performance in comparison to traditional methods and can also be used to estimate the well log scale and spatial distribution of rock classes at the basin scale to identify potential sites for CO2 storage.
+Results indicate very good performance in comparison to traditional methods and can also be used to estimate the well-log scale and spatial distribution of rock classes at the basin scale to identify potential sites for CO2 storage.

 Introduction